Saatchi Art Account: https://www.saatchiart.com/marcusjake

 Abstract and Mixed Media Artist.

-Born in '71, Marcus Jake has always on some level been connected to a creative field.
-Brought up in house that had the smell of darkroom chemicals, at the age of 10 he was developing his own negatives and prints.
+Born in '71, Marcus Jake was brought up in house that had the smell of darkroom chemicals, at the age of 10 he was developing his own negatives and prints.
 For much of his youth musicians and creatives were part of the furniture of his home, which in many ways influenced his choice of creative outlet from being a teenager till mid 30’s as a musician, but always there was a desire to express visually.
 In 2009 he picked up a camera again.
 Through a collaboration with a close friend he once again found himself on a strangely familiar path.

 Over the next few years he won awards, had various editorials for print magazines.
 With a desire for a change he embarked on a degree course in photography.
 Gaining a Certificate of Higher Education in Photography in his first year, he decided that the course was not quite the right fit for him and interviewed for the Fine Art Degree course, he was accepted immediately.
 He went on to gain BA (HONS) Fine Art Degree.